所有页面

 Message Separator:

-Uses a divider to separate message content from the action bar.
+Uses a separator to divide the message body from the action bar.

 Use Serif Font:

-Switches font style.
-You can also change fonts via Custom CSS.
+Font style toggle.
+You can now also change fonts via custom CSS.

-Displays line numbers in code blocks generated by the model.
+Displays line numbers for code blocks when the model outputs code snippets.

 Collapsible Code Blocks: